Frequently Asked Questions

 Q: Do all producers need to apply through the Farm Service Agency?

 A: Yes.
-Producers of all eligible commodities must apply for assistance through their local USDA Farm Service Agency (FSA) at their USDA Service Center or online.
-Producers can locate their service center, download the application forms, and find addition information at farmers.gov/cfap or by calling 877-508-8364.
+Producers of eligible commodities may apply on or after September 21 through their local Farm Service Agency (FSA) at their USDA Service Center or online.
+Producers can locate their service center, download the application forms, and find additional information about applying at farmers.gov/cfap or by calling 877-508-8364.

-Q: What can I do now to prepare to apply for CFAP?
+Q: How can I prepare to apply for CFAP 2?

-A: If you are a new customer to USDA, your local FSA staff will work with you to apply for the program, and will ask for this type of information:
+A: If you are a new customer to USDA, your local FSA staff will work with you to fill out the application for the program, and will ask for this type of information: